knuthaug/blog.knuthaugen.no/_posts/2012-11-15-rapid-java-deployment.md

 At my job, Norway's now largest online (and paper) newspaper company, I have been doing some work to cut down on deployment and delivery times for our java applications, as well as simplifying the procedures involved.
 Continuous Delivery is a hot buzzword nowadays, along with DevOps and I think we are quite good at the latter, but we needed improvement on the former.
 Besides, continuous delivery is about continuous improvements to the pipeline too.

 ## Background and setup

 We have 4 different environments to which we deploy our software, snapshot, stage, test and production, and snapshot has 4 versions so each team can use one for their stuff, without being overwritten by other teams.
 Local developer setups exists also, but are not covered here.
 These are proper, rather beefy servers with quite a lot of apps running, plus two varnish instances.

+We use puppet to ensure how the servers are set up, and to distribute changes to config and setup.
+Puppet is mainly the concern of the ops team.

 The old script for deploying one app to, say, snapshot1, was a shell script that did the following: